The Berkshire Eagle

 The Berkshire Eagle is an American daily newspaper published in Pittsfield, Massachusetts, and covering all of Berkshire County, as well as four New York communities near Pittsfield.
 It is considered a newspaper of record for Berkshire County, Massachusetts.

 Published daily since 1892, The Eagle has been owned since 1 May 2016 by a group of local Berkshire County investors, who purchased The Eagle and its three Vermont sister newspapers for an undisclosed sum from Digital First Media.

-For five consecutive years, 2018-2022, The Eagle's weekend edition was named Newspaper of the Year in its circulation class by the New England Newspaper & Press Association.
+The Eagle has won the New England Newspaper and Press Association's Newspaper of the Year Award for Sunday newspapers, weekday newspapers, or both, for eight consecutive years (2018-2025), as detailed in the awards section below.

 History

 Origins

 The Eagles roots go back to a weekly newspaper, the Western Star, founded in Stockbridge, Massachusetts in 1789.
 Over time, this newspaper changed its name, ownership, and place of publication multiple times, but maintained continuity of publication: